Maghwyn/ecc_vm_settings/PHPMYADMIN_VM_SETUP.md

 Once done, you just set a user for mysql with administrative task.

-Go to the bottom of the file and add `$cfg['TempDir'] = '/var/lib/phpmyadmin/tmp';`, this will be used a template cache by PhpMyAdmin.
+Go to the bottom of the file and add `$cfg['TempDir'] = '/var/lib/phpmyadmin/tmp';`, this will be used as template cache by PhpMyAdmin.

-### Configure Apache to serve PhpMyAdmin
+## Configure Apache to serve PhpMyAdmin

 ```bash
 $ nano /etc/apache2/conf-available/phpmyadmin.conf